International Transportation Training Resources Guide

 TSI • Oklahoma City, Oklahoma

 The Transportation Safety Institute (TSI) serves as the primary source of transportation safety and security training on domestic and international levels for federal, state, and local government agencies, as well as for the transportation industry.
 TSI’s specialized training is delivered to clients throughout the world at a client’s selected location or at the TSI campus located in Oklahoma City, Oklahoma.
-It includes human factors, risk management, accident investigation, hazardous materials, program management, and instructor development with specific programs in aviation safety, motor carrier safety, traffic safety, transit safety and security, and hazardous materials transportation.
+Their programming includes human factors, risk management, accident investigation, hazardous materials, program management, and instructor development with specific programs in aviation safety, motor carrier safety, traffic safety, transit safety and security, and hazardous materials transportation.
 TSI also provides technical assistance in developing and implementing transportation safety programs, including safety management systems.Address: P.O.
 Box 25082Oklahoma City, Oklahoma 73125